 The growth in the FAST space has been fueled largely by consumer demand for connected TVs, according to a media research group.
 The survey estimated that 156.9 million smart TVs were installed in the U.S. in 2019, and it expects a combined annual growth rate of 6.5% through 2024, swelling to 214.7 million installations.

-The most popular FASTs are Pluto TV (ViacomCBS), Peacock (NBCU), Xumo (NBCU), Tubi (Fox), The Roku Channel (Roku), IMDbTV (Amazon), and Samsung TV+ (Samsung).
+The most popular FASTs are Pluto TV (ViacomCBS), Peacock (NBCU), Xumo (NBCU), Tubi (Fox), The Roku Channel (Roku channel developer), IMDbTV (Amazon), and Samsung TV+ (Samsung).

 Why Should Content Distributors Care about FAST?